Examples of Application of Geography Concepts in Everyday Life

 The affordability value of these two places is different.
 If someone wants to go to the planetarium, the transportation they use is a car or other vehicle to get to their destination.
 If you go to Baduy, tourists don’t only need a car, motorbike or other vehicle, but also have to travel to several locations on foot.

-See also difference between administrative law and constitutional law
+See also difference between echo and reverberation

 Another example in several natural disasters, it was difficult for aid to be distributed to the places where the disaster occurred.
 For example, because it was affected by heavy terrain or roads that were too difficult to pass, it resulted in some assistance going through a longer and more difficult process.